 Trade ally installation standards for energy-efficiency upgrades can be found in the Weatherization Specifications Manual.
-For a brief job-site review of these standards, call Debbie, program coordinator, at 206.866.0214 to schedule a Quality Assurance appointment.
+For a brief job-site review of these standards, contact Seth Kolodziejski, trade ally manager, at 360.956.2176.

-Trade allies offer services which improve residential energy efficiency, comfort and safety.
+Trade allies offer services that improve residential energy efficiency, comfort and safety.
 The most common upgrades made by trade allies address insulation, air sealing, heating systems and moisture management.

-RePower staff provides in-home assessments, call center support, marketing, contractor training and program implementation.
+RePower staff provides call center support, marketing, contractor training and program implementation.
 All energy-efficiency improvements are made by independent contractors.

 Energy advisors will also install items to help make immediate changes to the way homeowners use (and pay) for energy:

-Please note: The length of a FREE Home Energy Check-Up may vary, depending on size of home.
+Please note: The length of a FREE Home Energy Check-Up may vary, depending on the size of the home.

-Please note: The length of your FREE HomePrint™ Assessment may vary, depending on the size of your home.
+Please note: The length of your FREE HomePrint™ Assessment may vary, depending on the size of the home.

 Yes.
-Kitsap Credit Union and Puget Sound Cooperative Credit Union both offer energy efficiency loans, making it easier for you to make improvements that increase the comfort, health and safety of your home.
-Find out more about your loan options here
+Puget Sound Cooperative Credit Union offers energy efficiency loans, making it easier for you to make improvements that increase the comfort, health and safety of your home.
+Find out more about your loan options here.